 While the following tasks are necessary for the work of the unit, they are not an essential part of the purpose of this position and may also be performed by other unit members.

 MINIMUM TRAINING AND EXPERIENCE

-High school diploma or GED; supplemented by a minimum 2 to 4 months previous experience and/or training involving library work, or any equivalent combination of related education, training and experience which provides the required knowledge, skills and abilities to perform the essential job functions.
+High school diploma or GED; supplemented by up to two (2) years minimum previous experience and/or training involving clerical or secretarial work, or any equivalent combination of related education, training and experience which provides the required knowledge, skills and abilities to perform the essential job functions.

 Human Interaction: Requires the ability to exchange information for the purpose of obtaining information or clarifying details.
 Performs such within well-established policies, procedures and standards.

 Equipment, Machinery, Tools, and Materials Utilization: Requires the ability to operate, maneuver and/or control the actions of equipment, machinery, tools, and/or materials used in performing essential functions.

 Verbal Aptitude: Requires the ability to utilize a wide variety of reference and descriptive data and information.

 Mathematical Aptitude: Requires the ability to perform addition, subtraction, multiplication, and division; ability to calculate decimals and percentages; may require ability to utilize principles of fractions and/or interpret graphs.

 Functional Reasoning: Requires ability to carry out instructions furnished in written, oral, or diagrammatic form.
 Involves semi-routine standardized work with some latitude for independent judgment concerning choices of action.